estarguars113/temperature_forecast_exploration/README.md

 ### Requirements

 * Docker
+* Data folder with the source files

 ### Why to use Docker

-THe base image selected for the project geopython/pygeoapi contains already all the dependencies to handle netcdf files() with xarray library without the need to configure those in the host user environment
+The base image selected for the project geopython/pygeoapi contains already all the dependencies to handle netcdf files with xarray library without the need to configure those in the host user environment

 ### Database modeling